Life in Lockdown

 If you're not in York, why not explore your local area a bit more?

-Remember, you can meet and exercise in public places outside alone, with members of your household or with one person outside your household - providing you maintain proper social distancing.
+Remember, you can meet and exercise in public places outside alone, with members of your household, with one other household, or with up to six people from different households - providing you maintain proper social distancing.

 Relax off the beaten track